Atiku Abubakar: Transportation

-Involvement in business
+Conflict of interests

 Conflict of interest accusations has since trailed him on account of his involvement in business while a civil servant, who exercised supervisory authority.
 On his part, Abubakar has defended the decision, saying his involvement was limited to the ownership of shares (which government rules permitted), and that he was not involved in the day-to-day running of the business.
-His company NICOTES would later be rebranded into INTELS and would later go on to feature prominently in accusations of money laundering levelled against n Abubakar by the U.S. government during his vice presidency.
+His company NICOTES would later be rebranded into INTELS and would later go on to feature prominently in accusations of money laundering levelled against Abubakar by the U.S. government during his vice presidency.

 Early political career

 Abubakar's first foray into politics was in the early 1980s, when he worked behind-the-scenes on the governorship campaign of Bamanga Tukur, who at that time was managing director of the Nigeria Ports Authority.
 He canvassed for votes on behalf of Tukur, and also donated to the campaign.

 Towards the end of his Customs career, he met General Shehu Musa Yar'Adua, who had been second-in-command Chief of Staff, Supreme Headquarters between 1976 and 1979.
 Abubakar was drawn by Yar'Adua into the political meetings that were now happening regularly in Yar'Adua's Lagos home, which gave rise to the People's Front of Nigeria.
 The People's Front included politicians such as Umaru Musa Yar'Adua, Baba Gana Kingibe, Bola Tinubu, Sabo Bakin Zuwo, Rabiu Kwankwaso, Abdullahi Aliyu Sumaila and Abubakar Koko.

-In 1989, Abubakar was elected the National Vice-Chairman of the Peoples Front of Nigeria in the build-up to the Third Nigerian Republic.
+In 1989, Abubakar was elected the National Vice-chairman of the Peoples Front of Nigeria in the build-up to the Third Nigerian Republic.
 Abubakar won a seat to represent his constituency at the 1989 Constituent Assembly, set up to decide a new constitution for Nigeria.
 The People's Front was eventually denied registration by the military government (none of the groups that applied was registered), and merged with the government-created Social Democratic Party (SDP).

 On 1 September 1990, Abubakar announced his Gongola State gubernatorial bid.
 A year later, before the elections could hold, Gongola State was broken up into two – Adamawa and Taraba States – by the Federal Government.
 Abubakar fell into the new Adamawa State.
 After the contest he won the SDP Primaries in November 1991, but was soon disqualified by the government from contesting the elections.

 In 1993, Abubakar contested the SDP presidential primaries.
 The results after the first ballot of the primaries held in Jos was: Moshood Abiola with 3,617 votes, Baba Gana Kingibe with 3,255 votes and Abubakar with 2,066 votes.
 Abubakar and Kingibe considered joining forces combining 5,231 votes to challenge Abiola.
 However, after Shehu Yar'Adua asked Atiku Abubakar to withdraw from the campaign, with Abiola promising to make him his running mate.
 Abiola was later pressured by SDP governors to select Kinigbe as his Vice-presidential running mate, in the June 12 presidential election.